BraedonWooding/solarsharp/README.md

 > Is a modernized version of [MoonSharp](https://github.com/moonsharp-devs/moonsharp)

 Changes from MoonSharp:
-* High compatibility with Lua 5.4
-* Built on .net standard 2.1 to tkae advantage of more modern C# features
+* Built on .net standard 2.1 to take advantage of more modern C# features
 * Performance improvements across the interpreter & parser
+* Bug fixes

 Features:
 * High compatibility with Lua 5.2 (with the only unsupported feature being weak tables support)